 In 1983, the first prize money was awarded.
 The Best of Show recipient was given $250 and booths were moved from the edge of the streets to the middle.
 The Mary McGrath Award was established in 1984.
 We approach this year’s show with much of the same excitement and enthusiasm that previous festivals and tours shared.

-In 1997, the 45th Annual Arts & Crafts Festival was first named one of the top 200 Festivals in the United States by Sunshine Artist Magazine for numerous years and the Festival is proud of this prestigious honor.
+The Fairhope Arts & Crafts Festival has been named as one of the top 200 Festivals in the United States by Sunshine Artist Magazine for numerous years and the Festival is proud of this prestigious honor.
 It is truly an honor to be recognized as one of the top festival in the country.
-Artists who participate in shows all over the United States vote upon this award.
-The festival continues to be in the top festivals in the country by being selected in the Top 100 Fine Art Shows by Sunshine Artists Magazine.
+Artists who participate in shows all over the United States vote on this award.

 As one may see from this history, the Festival has changed in many ways; its exhibitors are no longer only locals; they come from across the United States.
 We no longer charge the exhibitors commission on their sales, just an entry fee.
 The number of visitors is now in six-digit figures, and the activities taking place in conjunction with the Festival have grown by leaps and bounds.

-The Arts & Crafts Festival’s purpose remains the same to promote good will and festivity to Fairhope and to exhibit for show and sale the highest quality artwork and craftsmanship available and to host the Festival in the loveliest area in the world.
+The Fairhope Arts & Crafts Festival’s purpose remains the same to promote good will and festivity to Fairhope and to exhibit for show and sale the highest quality artwork and craftsmanship available and to host the Festival in the loveliest area in the world.
 The Fairhope Arts and Crafts Festival Foundation's main purpose is to protect and promote the heritage and integrity of The Fairhope Arts and Crafts Festival.